andrewlwn77/lightagent/README.md

 - 💾 **Built-in Storage**: Persist agent history with built-in SQLite support (expandable to other backends)
 - 🔄 **Async Support**: Built with asyncio for efficient concurrent operations
 - 🧪 **Testing Ready**: Comprehensive testing utilities and fixtures included
+- 🤖 **MCP Integration**: Seamlessly integrate with external tools and services using the Model Control Protocol

 ## Quick Installation